NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

 ........................

-Once you have Anaconda or miniconda installed, you should start by getting everything up to date, sometimes packages have been updated since the installer was built.
+Once you have Anaconda or miniconda installed, you should start by getting everything up to date, as sometimes packages have been updated since the installer was built.

+First, update the conda package manager itself:

 Enter the following on the command-line::

     > conda update conda

-will update the conda package manager itself (and its dependencies)

 Setting up anaconda.org channels ................................

-`anaconda.org <http://anaconda.org>`__ is a web service where people can host conda packages for download.
-The way this is done is through anaconda "channels", which can be thought of simply as places on anaconda.org where collections of packages are bundled together by the people hosting them.
+`anaconda.org <http://anaconda.org>`__ is a web service for hosting conda packages for download.
+The way this is done is through anaconda "channels", which can be thought of simply as places on ``anaconda.org`` where collections of packages are bundled together by the people hosting them.

 Many of the dependencies that ``py_gnome`` requires come out of the box with Anaconda (or the conda "defaults" channel), but a few don't.

-The "conda-forge" project:
+**The "conda-forge" project:**

 https://conda-forge.github.io/